jamesb93/ccl-wiki/content/docs/people/_index.md

 {{< person "jhart" "Jacob Hart"
 "Jacob Hart is a musicologist, musician and PhD student at the University of Huddersfield.
 He makes tools in Max, Python and Javascript that help musicologists analyse sound through technological mediums."
 >}}

+{{< person "jbradbury" "James Bradbury"
+"James Bradbury is a composer and creative coder living in Huddersfield since 2017.
+His work explores the potential of the computer to work in formalising the creative process and exploting this to creative ends."
+>}}

 {{< /columns >}}